clasp-developers/clasp/README.md

 To build everything from within the top level directory do the following.

-1) Ensure that the llvm tools "llc" are in your PATH
+1) Ensure that the llvm tools "llc" and the clasp exectuables will be in your PATH

 2) Copy local.config.template to local.config